Torram/magic-docs/docs/Server/src/models/ShopifyLog.md

-Structure for a ShopifyLog in server.
+Structure for a ShopifyLog in database.

 ```tsx
 import mongoose, { Schema } from 'mongoose';